Buick Regal: First generation (1973)

-Interiors were generally more luxurious than lesser Century models with woodgrain trim on dashboard and door panels, along with door-pull straps and bench seats with center armrests with cloth, velour, or vinyl upholstery.
-Optionally available throughout the run was a 60/40 split-bench seat with armrest.
-For 1976 and 1977, the Regal coupe was available with the S/R option that included reclining bucket seats with corduroy upholstery.
+Interiors were upgraded over standard Century trims, with Regals featuring woodgrain trim on the dashboard and door panels (equipped with door-pull straps).
+Bench seats with folding center armrests were standard, upholstered in either cloth, velour, or vinyl upholstery; a 60/40 split-bench seat was optional.
+The 1976-1977 Regal S/R coupe was offered with reclining bucket seats with corduroy upholstery.